 The primary purpose of the break even analysis in business is to compare the costs of operations against the revenue generated from those costs.
 In effect it is component of the Up Time concept.
 Above, I used the cost of alcohol and the labor to sell the alcohol against the revenue generated from those sales.
 This is rather simple in comparison to what many businesses have to consider.

 In many situations the costs to operate are more complicated than what I illustrated.
 Let’s use manufacturing as an example.

 When you manufacture a product is there an actual sale of the product?
-In 99 out of 100 cases, the answer is no. So in manufacturing you have nothing but costs and no revenue!
+In 99 out of 100 cases, the answer is no. With manufacturing, you have nothing but costs and no revenue!
 OUCH!
-So another form of accounting is used called cost accounting or sometimes referred to as managerial accounting.
-Basically the product produced is considered sold for analysis purposes.
+Another form of accounting is used called cost accounting or sometimes referred to as managerial accounting.
+Basically, the product produced is considered sold for analysis purposes.
 But when it comes to the cost model used it gets more sophisticated especially addressing volume matters.

 In manufacturing the two primary costs are materials and labor to make the product.
 In addition to this other costs are added such as equipment usage charges (depreciation, maintenance, operational costs, utilities and more), packaging, storage and in some cases costs related to distribution.
 In most of these situations the cost values are spread over a large volume of individual cases and right down to the individually wrapped units.

 Let’s use milk as an example.
 In its process the milk is first delivered and stored onsite.
 Next the milk is separated into the various dairy product outputs such as butter, ice cream, cream, regular milk, 2%, and low fat milk.
 Next it gets pasteurized and then pumped into their containers.
 Caps are sealed onto the jug and then these jugs are loaded into bins for shipping.
 While waiting for delivery all of the product is stored in either refrigerators or freezers.